CompMethods-ICTP-SAIFR-Serrapilheira/Cultivated-and-Non-Cultivated-Plants/README.md

      ├── docs/
 *    ├── figs/
      ├── R/
-*    ├── output/
 *    └── README.md
 ```
+The raw data used in the project can be found in `data/raw`, and processed data can be found in `data/processed`
+In the `docs` directory you will find a report, and also the .bib file containing the references.
+In the `figs` directory you will find the graphs generated in this exercise.
 In the `R` directory you will find the scripts.

-In the `docs` directory you will find a report.
-And in the `figs` directory you will find the graphs generated in this exercise.
+## Requirements

+The project was developed in `R`, using `RStudio`
+The packages used were `dplyr`, `BIEN`, `tidyr`, `vegan` and `ggplot2`.

+## Dataset

+All data used in this project was obtained using BIEN database.

+## Instructions

+It is possible to reproduce this project following the scripts in order, they can be found in directory `R`.